Solutions Engineering

 1. Deadline pressure

 Proposals are often urgent.
-Bid managers can mitigate deadline risks by building repeatable workflows, using templates, and kicking off projects early, even before the RFP drops.
+Bidders can mitigate deadline risks by building repeatable workflows, using templates, and kicking off projects early, even before the RFP drops.

 2. Team coordination issues